 There are various online tools that help you know the top autocomplete for different search engines and other websites.
 You can use various such tools and get the best suggestions.
 Not all of them might be relevant keywords, but you can sure use some.
-Along with that you’ll be sure that you have not missed any.
+Along with that, you’ll be sure that you have not missed any.

 Stay updated with the trends

 Keep on surfing the internet and learn what is trending in the market.
 Visit your competitors’ pages and see what they are writing about.
-Looks for latest updates and researches done by various forums.
-Use your analytics tool, Google Webmaster tool and other tools to see what search terms people are looking for.
+Looks for the latest updates and researches done by various forums.
+Use your analytics tool, Google Webmaster tool, and other tools to see what search terms people are looking for.

 When your keyword pool gets ready

 After all the research you have done, you’ll have a long list of keywords.
 Go through all of them and list which keywords to use where.
-You can form a list of long tail keywords and phrases which you can use in multiple ways.
+You can form a list of long-tail keywords and phrases which you can use in multiple ways.

 Keeping the balance

-There are two types of keywords – short keywords (or head terms) and long tail keywords.
+There are two types of keywords – short keywords (or head terms) and long-tail keywords.
 Head terms have a very high competition because those are the basic terms related to the products or services.
-While, long tail keywords have less competition but are less likely to get searched.
-The better you understand your target audience, the better long tail keywords you can create and use.
+While long-tail keywords have less competition but are less likely to get searched.
+The better you understand your target audience, the better long-tail keywords you can create and use.

 Don’t stuff the keywords